How does node centrality in a financial network affect asset price prediction?: Introduction

 \section{Introduction}

-Applications of complex networks in finance include correlation analysis of financial markets (\cite{HanFanLing}; \cite{WangXieStanley}), risk management (\cite{BattistonCaldarelli}; \cite{Yu and Zhao}; \cite{MaDengQiao}), asset allocation (\citet{Pozzi}; \citet{Peralta}; \citet{Vyrost}; \citet{Olmo}), trading behavior analysis(\cite{AdamicBrunetti}; \cite{MusciottoPiilo}), and so on.
-In a financial system, systemically important financial institutions usually have a vital impact on other institutions and the entire system.
-For instance, if systemically important institutions are exposed to risk, the risk will be easily transmitted to others.
-Hence, effectively and accurately identifying them contributes to the regulation and control of risks.
-In recent years, many scholars have adopted complex networks and their centrality measures to capture the institutions (\citet{ChenHouJiang}; \citet{Kuzubas}).
+Most recently, four US banks (Silver Gate Bank, Silicon Valley Bank, Signature Bank, and First Republic Bank) collapsed and Credit Suisse was acquired.
+Unlike the four US banks, Credit Suisse is listed as one of the global systemically important banks by the Financial Stability Board.
+In recent years, many scholars have employed complex networks and their centrality measures to identify the institutions \citep{Kuzubas, ChenHouJiang, QuLiuTang}.
+Applications of complex networks in finance include correlation analysis of financial markets \citep{WangXieStanley, HanFanLing}, risk management \citep{Borochin and Rush, Ladley and Rousseau}, asset allocation \citep{Pozzi, Peralta, Vyrost, LiJiang, Olmo}, trading behavior analysis \citep{AdamicBrunetti, MusciottoPiilo}, among many others.
+Systemically important financial institutions in the market typically have significant impacts on other institutions as well as the financial system as a whole.
+Particularly, if systemically important institutions are exposed to risk, the risk will easily spread to others.
+Hence, effectively and accurately predicting their prices contributes to regulating and controlling risks.

-Most recently, three US banks (Silver Gate Bank, Silicon Valley Bank, and Signature Bank) collapsed and Credit Suisse was acquired.
-Unlike the three US banks, Credit Suisse is listed as one of the global systemically important banks by the Financial Stability Board.
-Asset price forecasting is important for describing the evolution of financial networks.
-Naturally, we wonder whether there is a relationship between topological structure, especially node centrality, and forecasting effectiveness.
-Suppose that we enclose a set of assets in a complex network and consider two problems. (i) Is the forecasting accuracy with high central nodes as factors better than that with low central nodes as factors?
-Intuitively, nodes with high centrality should have more information about the entire system so they can better forecast an asset price. (ii) Are \textit{systemically important nodes} (nodes with high centrality) more predictable than \textit{systemically unimportant nodes} (nodes with low centrality)?
-We find that this is not the case.
-In our empirical study, nodes with low centrality have better forecasting ability.
-Furthermore, the least systemically important nodes can be predicted more accurately than the most systemically important nodes.
+Naturally, we wonder whether there is a relationship between forecasting effectiveness and the topological structure of a complex network, especially node centrality.
+Suppose that we enclose a collection of assets in a complex network and consider two problems. (i) Are high central nodes more favorable than low central ones for more precise prediction results? (ii) Are \textit{systemically important nodes} (SINs), i.e. nodes with high centrality, more predictable than systemically unimportant nodes?
+Intuitively, nodes with high centrality are likely to contain more information about the entire system and better able to forecast asset prices.
+Meanwhile, strong correlations between SINs and other nodes suggest possibly more reliable prediction results.